iB)2017 Jamie Stewart

 Chimney swifts (Chaetura pelagica) are one of the most distinctive bird species in North America, easily identified by their stocky silhouettes, chattering voices, and impressive aerial acrobatics.
 They are an integral part of a healthy environment, and some of nature’s most effective pest controllers; one bird can devour more than 1,000 mosquitoes in a single day.

 In the last few decades, however, chimney swift populations in the United States have dropped more than 50% and Canadian populations by 90%.
 This decline is partially due to habitat loss.
-To combat habitat loss, we constructed four of chimney swift towers and installed them at Crossways Preserve, Dodsworth Run Preserve, Wissahickon Waterfowl Preserve, and Fort Washington State Park.
+To combat habitat loss, we constructed four chimney swift towers and installed them at Crossways Preserve, Dodsworth Run Preserve, Wissahickon Waterfowl Preserve, and Fort Washington State Park.

 • Best times to go